 Light Moves, the world-renown Irish festival of dance, film and media arts, is coming back to Limerick for the fifth year in early November 2018.
 Light Moves will be featuring live music and dance performances, workshops, exhibitions, feature films, family screenings, short film programs, and interesting talks.
+So let’s take a closer look at things to do in Limerick, Ireland – Light Moves.

-To get an impression, check out this 2015 Cáit Ní Dhuinnín video (dance material filmed in West Kerry and screened at 2014 Light Moves Festival of Screendance in Limerick:
+To get an impression, check out this 2015 Cáit Ní Dhuinnín video (dance material filmed in West Kerry and screened at the 2014 Light Moves Festival of Screendance in Limerick:

 The 2018 edition of the festival of screendance will be taking place in Limerick at Belltable, St John’s Church, the University of Limerick, and Limerick City Gallery of Art.